hmcts/sscs-docker/README.md

 #### Using idam simulator:

-Ensure the value `rse-idam-simulator` is in the defaults.conf file
+Ensure the value `rse-idam-simulator` is in the `./compose/defaults.conf` file

 In your /etc/hosts file add a value for `127.0.0.1       rse-idam-simulator`